pgora/neurips2019/README.md

 This repository contains companion code for the paper *Graph based sparse neural networks for traffic signal optimization*, submitted for NeurIPS Conference 2019.

-Trained models from our experiments can be found in the file ``100k_fit_and_eval_experiment_results.zip`` that can be obtained from http://abc.org and should be unzipped to the repository main directory.
+Trained models from our experiments can be found in the file ``100k_fit_and_eval_experiment_results.zip`` that can be obtained from  https://drive.google.com/file/d/1zch1oqMd_VEPSqm42I8njT2cJ9mN96Xi/view?usp=sharing and should be unzipped to the repository main directory.

+The core dataset can be downloaded from https://drive.google.com/file/d/1UHGcHeJrxskkJ7ib9oe9oSz21nRnrCVN/view?usp=sharing and should be saved in the repository main directory.

-The core and the toy datasets can be found in the archives ``100k.zip`` and ``toy_set.zip``, available from http://abc.org and http://abc.org, respectively.
-These should be unzipped to the repository main directory.
+The toy dataset can be found in the archive ``toy_set.zip``, available from https://drive.google.com/file/d/1y-25uIiPRQb7zUNQshrh8UXtegLKg25e/view?usp=sharing.
+The archive should be unzipped to the repository main directory.

 ## Repository contents description